PlastiCode-374/ML-PlastiCode/README.md

 # MachineLearning
-Build machine learning models with TensorFlow lite and tensorflow to detect types of plastic waste from images uploaded by users.
-By using machine learning with image classification, we can provide accurate and relevant information and advice for each type of plastic waste.
+Machine learning is a branch of artificial intelligence that enables computers to learn from data and perform tasks without being explicitly programmed.
+In our application, we use machine learning models with TensorFlow lite and tensorflow to detect the type of plastic waste from the images uploaded by the users.
+By using machine learning with image classification, we can provide accurate and relevant information and suggestions for each type of plastic waste.
 To create a Machine Learning model in this project there are several parameters, tools, and libraries that we use, including the following:

 ## CNN Model